 How to Build a Cob Pizza Oven

 My wife and I were taught how to build a cob pizza oven at a Permaculture (Permanent Agriculture) workshop.
 We had previously read articles about cob ovens in Grass Roots and Earth Garden magazines and were anxious to give it a go.
-Armed with hands on experience we went home and built our first cob pizza oven.
-(In my previous hub "How to Become as Self-Sufficient" I mention this briefly.)
+Armed with hands-on experience we went home and built our first cob pizza oven.
+(In my previous article "How to Become Self-Sufficient" I mention this briefly.)

 Cob Pizza Oven Big Enough for Pizzas